CrazyHobo420/hobo_weedfarm/README.md

 ~ You can set the plant timer in line **145** of the `client.lua` where it says `['timer'] = 500`
 ~ Harvest plants when the time is up.
 ~ The finished product can be used in crafting scripts. *Example: Crafting joints or blunts that can be used in Metabolism scripts or just for RP.
 You provide the rolling papers.*
+~ I removed the designated planting zones since I figured some people might want to have indoor or back alley grow-ops.
+XD You can plant weed anywhere!

+I will add more features as I learn more of this stuff.
+Have fun with this, in the meantime.

+All credit for the original script goes to PokeSerGG and RexShack for their initial commits and edits.
+I simply adapted it for weed.
+Feel free to fork it and adapt it to your liking.
+Cheers!